Ryanf55/CV-RaceNet/README.md

 5) $ pipenv install pyserial

 5) to run the program: $ pipenv run python cv_main.py It will create a virtual environment when it first runs.
+May take a while..

+Libraries Used:
-May take a while Libraries Used: serial #For using the FPC device to communicate with the ClearView tkinter #For the GUI
+serial #For using the FPC device to communicate with the ClearView tkinter #For the GUI